DevCharlesJ/Sarah/README.md

-Documentation soon, refer to internal/keywords.json for keyword hints
+Refer to internal/keywords.json for keyword hints